mohsinalimat/klassenapp-ios/README.md

 15. PinCodeTextField - tkach (https://github.com/tkach/PinCodeTextField)
 ## Code of Conduct / Contribute:
-If you want to contribute, please have a look at our [Code of Conduct](https://github.com/AdriBoy21/klassenapp-ios/blob/master/CODE_OF_CONDUCT.md) and our [Contributing](https://github.com/AdriBoy21/klassenapp-ios/blob/master/CONTRIBUTING.md) file.
-As the [Code of Conduct](https://github.com/AdriBoy21/klassenapp-ios/blob/master/CODE_OF_CONDUCT.md) describes, please report any unacceptable behavior to developer@adrianbaumgart.de.
+If you want to contribute, please have a look at our [Code of Conduct](https://github.com/AdriBoy21/klassenapp-ios/blob/master/CODE_OF_CONDUCT.md) and our [Contributing](https://github.com/AdriBoy21/klassenapp-ios/blob/master/CONTRIBUTING.md) file. as described in the [Code of Conduct](https://github.com/AdriBoy21/klassenapp-ios/blob/master/CODE_OF_CONDUCT.md), please report any unacceptable behavior to developer@adrianbaumgart.de.
 We do not tolerate unacceptable behavior and any bad behavior will be tracked and removed.
 ## License:
 This project is protected by the following license: GNU Affero General Public License v3.0 (GNU AGPLv3).
 More information can be found in the file "LICENSE".